The comments on improving the site have slowly trickled to a halt today so I'm calling the end for suggestions....NOW!

 Overall it seems that more organization is the #1 most recommended improvement to this project.
 Ya'll want to be able to find the designs easier so it's a quicker and simpler process to pick designs that will work for you!

-This is a very understandable desire, which is why I spent most of the afternoon coding new pages which will organize the project by Difficult Level, Filler Design Type, Chronological Order, and Directional Texture.
+This is a very understandable desire, which is why I spent most of the afternoon coding new pages which will organize the project by Difficulty Level, Filler Design Type, Chronological Order, and Alphabetical Order.

 Now you might be wondering why I didn't set something up like this a long time ago and the truth is I've definitely thought about it a lot for the last 4 months, but every time I set down to organize everything it just seemed like such a huge, complicated job that I would psych myself out before I'd really gotten started.